What is cervical spondylopathy?

 When the spinal cord is also compressed, the condition is potentially more serious with additional symptoms affecting the legs including weakness, stiffness and heaviness.
-Walking and balance becomes more difficult, leading to falls.
+Walking and balance become more difficult, leading to falls.
 Spinal cord compression also impairs tasks that require fine hand movements such as writing, doing up buttons, zips or shoelaces.
 In rare cases, the bladder begins to suffer and becomes overactive such that patients need to rush to the toilet frequently, but are only able to pass small amounts of urine each time.
 This is known as urinary frequency and urgency.

 What investigations are required?

 Degenerative changes in the spine and their relation to the nerves and spinal cord is most accurately visualised with a spinal MRI scan which shows these spinal structures in great detail (Fig 3).